Tarrke/factorio-clock/README.md

 * When timer is below X% total time color in orange
 * When timer is below Y% total time color in red
 * The timer can be disabled with an option
-* Middle click on the main button enables/disables timer/chronometer

 ## How to contribute